sami0567/textSummarizer/README.md

 ## Description

 **Text Summarizer** is a desktop application that leverages Natural Language Processing (NLP) techniques to automatically generate concise summaries of input text.
-The application is designed to help users quickly understand the essence of large documents by providing a distilled version that captures the main points.
+The summarizer was implemented on a graphic user interface for easy usage.

 ### How It Works